phil1217/SRMS/README.md

-# Student Record Management System - C# Asp.net core #
+# Student Record Management System - C# Asp.net core MVC#

 ## Introduction ##
 This is a CRUD system using ASP.NET with jQuery and AJAX for requesting data from endpoints.